What are SQL DML, DDL, DCL, and TCL Commands, and their abbreviations is the most common question you might face in SQL interviews.

 - CREATE – Create an object.
 I mean, create a database, table, triggers, index, functions, stored procedures etc.

-- DROP – Helps to delete objects.
+- DROP – This SQL DDL command helps to delete objects.
 For example, delete table, delete database etc.

 - ALTER – Used to alter the existing database or its objects structures.